Lani Guinier: Nomination for Assistant Attorney General

 Guinier was President Bill Clinton's nominee for Assistant Attorney General for Civil Rights in April 1993.
 Conservative journalists and Republican senators mounted a campaign against Guinier's nomination.
 Guinier was dubbed a "quota queen," a phrase first used in a Wall Street Journal op-ed by Clint Bolick, a Reagan-era U.S. Justice Department official.
-The term was perceived by some to be racially loaded, combining the "welfare queen" stereotype with "quota," a buzzword used to challenge affirmative action.
+The term was perceived by some to be racially loaded, combining the "welfare queen" stereotype with "quota", a buzzword used to challenge affirmative action.
+Her nomination never recovered.
+Civil rights leaders saw Clinton as weak for withdrawing the nomination.
+Political conservatives learned that bullying would get them what they wanted.

 In fact, Guinier opposed racial quotas, as she attempted to make clear, responding to the misrepresentation of her views by invoking her father's experience at Harvard: "He was a victim of a racial quota, a quota of one.
 I have never been in favor of quotas.
 I could not be, knowing my father's experience."
 As one reviewer of her work wrote: "The remedies Guinier advocates for diluted minority voting rights do not include laws that guarantee election outcomes for disadvantaged groups."

 Some journalists also alleged that Guinier's writings indicated that she supported the shaping of electoral districts to ensure a black majority, a process known as "race-conscious districting."
 Political science and law professor Carol M. Swain argued that Guinier was in favor of "segregating black voters in black-majority districts."
 Guinier was portrayed as a racial polarizer who believed—in the words of George Will—that "only blacks can properly represent blacks."

 In the face of the negative media attention, many Democratic senators, including David Pryor of Arkansas, Ted Kennedy of Massachusetts, and Carol Moseley-Braun of Illinois (the only African American serving in the Senate at that time), informed Clinton that Guinier's interviews with senators were going poorly and urged him to withdraw Guinier's nomination.

 Clinton withdrew Guinier's nomination on June 4, 1993.
 He stated that Guinier's writings "clearly lend themselves to interpretations that do not represent the views I expressed on civil rights during the [presidential] campaign."
 Guinier, for her part, acknowledged that her writings were often "unclear and subject to vastly different interpretations," but believed that the political attacks had distorted and caricatured her academic philosophies.
 William T. Coleman Jr., who had served as Secretary of Transportation under President Gerald Ford, wrote that the withdrawal was "a grave [loss], both for President Clinton and the country.
 The President's yanking of the nomination, caving in to shrill, unsubstantiated attacks, was not only unfair, but some would say political cowardice."